Nelderson/MV_Online/README.md

 Use `git clone` or download and unzip to the directory of your choice.

-Run `npm install` to download all dependencies for the server
+Run `npm install` to download all dependencies for the server.
+Use `npm install -d` for windows users

 After configuring the server run `npm start` to start the server